DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 [top level UserSpecification.md]
 [target user specification]

-Note: if the target user specification is the top level user specification, then target user specification is skipped, as it was already provided.
+If the target user specification is the top level user specification, then target user specification is skipped, as it was already provided.
+For top level code, the ModuleDependencies.md and APISignatures.md file appear in the src/ directory.

-2. project-consistent
+2. implemented - no cached UserSpecification

 [response format instructions]
-[project-consistent prompt]
+[implementation-no-cache prompt]
 [target user specification]
-[all dependency user specifications]

-3. complete
+[codebase, including dependency files and top level UserSpecification]

+The codebase should include the top level UserSpecification.md, every single file in the target module, and every single UserSpecification.md and APISignatures.md file for every dependency.
+This list can be automatically assembled, without needing help from an LLM.

+2. implemented - cached UserSpecification

 [response format instructions]
-[complete prompt]
+[implementation-with-cache prompt]
+[cached target user specification]
 [target user specification]
-[all dependency user specifications]
-[full list of modules]

-The full list of all modules is simply a list of every module in the codebase that has a UserSpecification.
-The modules, code, and specifications themselves are not provided.

-4. secure

-[response format instructions]
-[secure prompt]
-[target user specification]
-[all dependency uesr specifications]
+[top level UserSpecification.md]
+[codebase, including dependency files and top level UserSpecification]

+The codebase should include the top level UserSpecification.md, every single file in the target module, and every single UserSpecification.md and APISignatures.md file for every dependency.
+This list can be automatically assembled, without needing help from an LLM.

-5. [remaining stages will be defined and implemented at a later date]
+3. [remaining stages will be defined and implemented at a later date]

 ## Specification Caching

 Whenever an implementation stage is completed for a UserSpecification, the full UserSpecification is cached in a file that corresponds to the stage name.
-This means that there can be up to 18 different versions of the UserSpecification cached for each UserSpecification in a CodeCommit project.
+This means that there can be up to 14 different versions of the UserSpecification cached for each UserSpecification in a CodeCommit project.

 The cached UserSpecifications are saved in a folder called agent-state/ at a